brainstormforce/force-ui/README.md

 <br />

-4. Congratulations 🥳, you did it, now you're ready to use @bsf/force-ui.
+4. Great 🥳, now you're ready to use @bsf/force-ui.

 ```jsx
 import { Button } from "@bsf/force-ui";